residuum/Puredata-abstractions/README.md

 of itself and `[sample-looper~]` instances.

-`[sample-looper~]`, `[sample-looper-box~]`: records and plays back audio loops with adjustable start, stop and playback speed, can be synchronized with other instances of itself and `[note-vel-looper]` instances.
+`[sample-looper~]`, `[sample-looper-box~]`: records and plays back audio loops with adjustable start, stop, playback speed and pitch, can be synchronized with other instances of itself and `[note-vel-looper]` instances.

 `[live-sampler~]`: records a sample and play it back as loops with MIDI notes.
 Pitch of recorded loop is set to note 60, contains ADSR envelope, modulation of playback pitch.

+`[breakbeat~]`: loads a stereo sample of 8 beats length, slices it and plays it back as a breakbeat with adjustable playback speed and pitch.